-We have prepared our financial statements in accordance with United States generally accepted accounting policies, which requires us to make estimates, assumptions and judgments that affect the reported amount of assets, liabilities, expenses and related disclosures at the date of the financial statements, as well as revenues and expenses during the reporting periods.
+We have prepared our financial statements in accordance with U.S. GAAP which requires us to make estimates, assumptions and judgments that affect the reported amount of assets, liabilities, expenses and related disclosures at the date of the financial statements, as well as revenues and expenses during the reporting periods.
 As such, to understand our financial statements, it is important to understand our critical accounting policies.
-This language is helpful in fully explaining the effects of accounting policies on the financial statements, which is a requirement of Regulation S-K. A critical accounting policy is one that is both important to the portrayal of our financial condition and results of operation and requires management's most difficult, subjective or complex judgments, often as a result of the need to make estimates about the effect of matters that are inherently uncertain.
+A critical accounting policy is one that is both important to the portrayal of our financial condition and results of operation and requires management's most difficult, subjective or complex judgments, often as a result of the need to make estimates about the effect of matters that are inherently uncertain.
 Actual results could therefore differ materially from these estimates under different assumptions or conditions.

-Our Annual Report on Form 10-K for the year ended December 31, 2014, discusses our most critical accounting policies.
-Since December 31, 2014, there have been no material changes in the critical accounting policies discussed in the 2014 Annual Report.
+Our Annual Report on Form 10-K for the year ended December 31, 2015, discusses our most critical accounting policies.
+Since December 31, 2015, there have been no material changes in the critical accounting policies discussed in our 2015 Annual Report.